The Earth was totally turned upside down when its magnetic poles reversed 42.000 years ago.

 However, it is probably no coincidence that the Neanderthals went extinct in conjunction with a major reversal of the Earth's magnetic poles. suggests Turney's study.

-"It has only recently been that different subject areas have begun to confront each other on the subject," says the study co-author Alan cooper.
-“And they all converge on the likely impact of the key event 42.000 years ago.
+"It has only recently been that different disciplinary areas have begun to confront each other on the subject," says the co-author of the study Alan cooper.
+"And they all converge on the likely impact of the key event 42.000 years ago.

 Ancient trees and caves contain clues to a magnetic pole reversal and climate disaster

 To find out what happened to the Earth's poles (and Earth's climate) 42.000 years ago, scientists asked a New Zealander who witnessed the event at the time: an ancient kauri tree.
-Tree rings act as a record of the levels of radiocarbon (a radioactive isotope) in the atmosphere.
+The tree rings act as a record of the levels of radiocarbon (a radioactive isotope) in the atmosphere.
 These rings showed evidence of the increase in radiocarbon as the magnetic fields changed, an event known as the "Laschamps excursion".

 The event of the magnetic pole reversal is not unique in the history of our planet.
 The British Geological Survey estimates that similar reversals occur every million years.